infinix-x693-dev/android_device_infinix_rocko/README.md

 #
 ```

-The Xiaomi Redmi Note 9 (codenamed _"merlinx"_) is an entry-level smartphone from Xiaomi announced in April 2020.
+The Infinix Note 10 (codenamed _"rocko"_) is an entry-level smartphone from Infinix announced in May 2021.

 ## Device Specifications